RWThompson7/Game-Of-Life/README.md

     Clone the repository or download the Python script.

-shell

 git clone https://github.com/RWThompson7/game-of-life.git

 Open a terminal or command prompt and navigate to the project directory.

-shell

     cd game-of-life

 Run the script.

-shell

     python game_of_life.py

     Follow the on-screen instructions: